Good Morning, Vietnam: Critical response

 Rotten Tomatoes gives Good Morning, Vietnam a score of 90%, based on reviews from 48 critics, with an average rating of 7.4/10.
 The website's critical consensus states: "A well-calibrated blend of manic comedy and poignant drama, Good Morning, Vietnam offers a captivating look at a wide range of Robin Williams' cinematic gifts."
 On Metacritic, the film has a score of 67%, based on reviews from 15 critics, indicating "generally favorable" reviews.
 Audiences surveyed by CinemaScore gave the film a grade of A−, on a scale of A+ to F.

 Williams's portrayal of Adrian Cronauer received widespread critical acclaim, earning him a nomination for the Academy Award for Best Actor.

 Good Morning, Vietnam was one of the most successful films of the year, becoming the fourth highest-grossing film of 1987.
 The film received acclaim from film critics.
-Roger Ebert of the Chicago Sun-Times and Gene Siskel of the Chicago Tribune of the TV review show, Siskel and Ebert, awarded the film "Two Thumbs Up", with Ebert giving the film four stars out of four.
+Roger Ebert of the Chicago Sun-Times and Gene Siskel of the Chicago Tribune of the TV review show, At the Movies, awarded the film "Two Thumbs Up", with Ebert giving the film four stars out of four.
 Richard Corliss of Time called the film "the best military comedy since M*A*S*H", and named it one of the best films of the year.

 Vincent Canby of The New York Times called the film a cinematic "tour de force", and described Williams's performance as "the work of an accomplished actor".
-Much of the acclaim went to Williams's performance, a role that earned him an Oscar nomination for Best Actor.
+Much of the acclaim went to Williams's performance, a role that earned him a nomination for Academy Award for Best Actor.

 The film was not without detractors.
 Hal Hinson of The Washington Post gave the film a negative review.
 While praising Williams, he felt that the film was "compulsory and condescending", and that the film was merely "a Robin Williams concert movie welded clumsily onto the plot from an old Danny Kaye picture".